 In case of dissolution of the EC

 If a majority of the elected EC resigns, the remaining members will convene a GB meeting within sixty (60) days to elect a new EC.
-Until such new EC takes office, the outgoing EC in consultation with and agreement from the BOA will safeguard the assets and day–to-day operations of SAIKAT.
+Until such new EC takes office, the outgoing EC in consultation with, and agreement from the BOA will safeguard the assets and day–to-day operations of SAIKAT.

 In the event the entire elected EC resigns or is dissolved, the BOA will form an election committee and inform GB to elect a new EC including a new President within sixty (60) days.
 In such an event, the BOA will safeguard the interest of SAIKAT from the day of dissolution till the new EC is formed within sixty (60) days.